 This Complaint brings to the attention of the Missouri Ethics Commission an obvious and indefensible violation of Missouri's campaign finance laws.
 It involves a coordinated mass mailing communication between a candidate committee, Ashcroft for Missouri and a continuing committee, the Committee for Liberty.
-Ashcroft for Missouri received an over-limit unlawful in-kind contribution from Committee for Liberty.
-Indeed, this violation is so plain that this Commission need do little or no investigating.
-The violation is obvious on the face of the mass mailing and the 2024 first quarter reports of the two Committees.
+In all likelihood, Ashcroft for Missouri received an over-limit unlawful in-kind contribution from Committee for Liberty.
+The violation is obvious on the face of the mass mailing.